sbansal6/alpaca-mcp-server/README.md

 38. Get me the order history for yesterday.

 ### Watchlists
-39. Create a new watchlist called “Tech Stocks” with AAPL, MSFT, and NVDA.
+39. Create a new watchlist called "Tech Stocks" with AAPL, MSFT, and NVDA.
-40. Update my “Favorites” watchlist to include TSLA and AMZN.
+40. Update my "Favorites" watchlist to include TSLA and AMZN.
-41. What stocks are in my “Dividend Picks” watchlist?
+41. What stocks are in my "Dividend Picks" watchlist?
-42. Remove META from my “Growth Portfolio” watchlist.
+42. Remove META from my "Growth Portfolio" watchlist.
 43. List all my existing watchlists.

 ### Asset Information